mixmastamyk/console/docs/additional.rst

     # create a new anonymous style, apply it:
     (pal.style1 + pal.style2)(msg)

-    # or add it in via a "mixin" style
+    # or add the second as a "mixin" style
     pal.style2(msg, pal.style1)

-You could also wrap it around, in call form, but these will be more efficient.
+.. ~ You could also wrap it around,
+.. ~ in call form,
+.. ~ but these will be more efficient.

 Deeper Dive
 ------------